-The Best REITs in the Apartment Sector
+Best REITs in the Multifamily/Residential Sector

-As one of the four main REIT sectors, apartment REITs make up approximately 15% of the total REIT Index.
+As one of the four main REIT sectors, apartment building REITs make up approximately 15% of the total REIT Index.

 AvalonBay Communities Inc.

-The Best REITs in the Office Sector
+Best REITs in the Office Sector

 Office REITs are a diverse sector, as some REITs specialize in unique tenant classes, such as marketing firms or biotech companies.